- Places to Explore

 - Japanese Phrases

 The five-story, six-floor main donjon (stronghold) stands more than 100 feet high and is built into a 50-foot-high stone foundation.
 Surrounding this main donjon are three smaller ones; all four are connected by covered passageways.
-Attackers would have had to cross three moats, penetrate the outer walls, and then withstand withering attack from the four towers and the more than 30 other buildings within.
+Attackers would have had to cross three moats, penetrate the outer walls, and then withstand withering attack from the four towers.
 It was an impregnable fortress then, and its grace and grand proportions still inspire awe.
-Filmmaker Akira Kurosawa used Himeji-jo's exterior and the castle's grounds in his 1985 movie Ran.
+Filmmaker Akira Kurosawa used Himeji-jo's exterior and the castle's grounds in his brilliant 1985 movie Ran.